henok-tesfu/henok-tesfu/README.md

 ### Hi there 👋, my name is Henok
 #### Software Engineer
 I'm Henok from Ethiopia, and I mainly work on Web Development.
-I really enjoy learning languages and frameworks like Vue and React , as well as work in Laravel PHP framework.
+I really enjoy working and learning languages and frameworks like Vue and React , as well as work in Laravel PHP framework.
 I also enjoy working on web development in general.

 Skills: VUE JS / React js / LARAVEL / TAILWIND CSS / JS / HTML / CSS